Advertiser Disclosure

 Sometimes, the unavailable dates don’t make sense.
 In this case, I asked for 4 nights starting November 23.
 The system said I should revise my dates — but said 5 days are available beginning on the same date I asked for.
 Image Credit: Thousand Trails

 The online chat is helpful when I encounter booking issues or want an agent to help me play with dates.
-This option was great when I wanted to get into a popular Florida campground and planned to book right at the 60-day mark.
+This was great when I wanted to get into an Orlando cabin and planned to book at the 60-day mark.
 The cabin I’d hoped to reserve wasn’t available, but the agent on chat advised me I could adjust my booking to a day earlier to get in a different cabin.

 Thousand Trails chat

-During business hours, you’ll talk to a live, helpful person using the Thousand Trails chat.
+You’ll talk to a live, helpful person using the Thousand Trails chat during business hours.
 Image Credit: Thousand Trails

 Why I Bought a Thousand Trails Cabin Pass

-I learned about the Thousand Trails Cabin Pass while exploring my lodging options near Yosemite National Park.
+I learned about the Thousand Trails Cabin Pass while exploring lodging near Yosemite National Park.
 I was going to book a resort or roadside motel but found Thousand Trails Yosemite Lakes appealing.

-I was looking at a cost of $750 for 2 nights at Thousand Trails Yosemite Lakes once I factored in taxes and fees.
+Once I factored in taxes and fees, I was looking at a cost of $750 for 2 nights at Thousand Trails Yosemite Lakes.
 Comparatively, the Cabin Pass was $1,495 when I bought it.
-I figured getting about half of the value of the pass over 2 nights with the rest of the year to get another $750 in value out of it would be fairly easy, and so far, it has been.
+I figured getting about half the value of the pass over 2 nights with the rest of the year to get another $750 out of it would be fairly easy, and that proved to be accurate.

 Thousand Trails Yosemite Lakes cabin